gitlabhq/gitlabhq/doc/development/documentation/index.md

 # GitLab Documentation guidelines

-GitLab's documentation is intended as the single source of truth (SSOT) for information about how to configure, use, and troubleshoot GitLab.
+GitLab's documentation is [intended as the single source of truth (SSOT)](https://about.gitab.com/handbook/documentation/) for information about how to configure, use, and troubleshoot GitLab.
 The documentation contains use cases and usage instructions covering every GitLab feature, organized by product area and subject.
 This includes topics and workflows that span multiple GitLab features, as well as the use of GitLab with other applications.

-For more information about what belongs in GitLab documentation, see the [Documentation section of our handbook](https://about.gitab.com/handbook/documentation/).
+The following resources are available.

+- Style Guide - What belongs in the docs, language guidelines, and more.
+- Structure and template - Learn the typical parts of a doc page and how to write each one.
+- Workflow - A landing page for our two key workflows.
+  - Feature-change documentation work - Adding the required documentation when developing a GitLab feature.
+  - Documentation improvement work - New content not associated with a new feature.
+- Markdown Guide - A reference for the markdown implementation used by GitLab's documentation site and about.gitlab.com.
+- Site architecture - How docs.gitlab.com is built.

+## Source and rendered locations

 Documentation for GitLab Community Edition (CE) and Enterprise Edition (EE), along with GitLab Runner and Omnibus, is published to [docs.gitlab.com](https://docs.gitlab.com).
 The documentation for CE and EE is also published within the application at `/help` on the domain of the GitLab instance.